pranta-iitp/Quiz-Competition/README.md

-You should copy and paste **everything between the two lines** labeled:
 # Quiz Competition Web App

 This is a simple Flask web application for conducting quiz competitions.
 It has roles for authors to create quizzes and participants to take them.